NuGet/NuGetDocs/NuGet.Docs/Create/Creating-Packages-With-Configuration-File-and-Source-Code-Transformations.md

         </system.webServer>
     </configuration>

-On the other hand, to remove only the MyNuModule element during package uninstall, the following section can be used in the web.config.uninstall.xdt file:
+On the other hand, to remove only the MyNuModule element during package uninstall, the web.config.uninstall.xdt file can be written as:

     <?xml version="1.0"?>
     <configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">